nf-core/metatdenovo/docs/usage.md

 PhyloDB and GTDB are recommended for prokaryotic datasets and MMETSP for eukaryotes, although PhyoDB can be also recognize eukaryotes and can be used for this purpose.

-If you already have these databases ready in your working directory, you can redirect to the folder so the pipeline will not download the database (e.g. `--eukulele_dbpath your/path/database/`
+If you already have these databases ready in your working directory, you can redirect to the folder so the pipeline will not download the database (e.g. `--eukulele_dbpath your/path/database/`).
+N.B.
+When you are using a custom database, you don't have to use `--eukulele_db` option.
+The pipeline will provide a `default` name for the database to avoid that `EUKulele` will try to download a new database.

 > Please, check the `EUKulele` documentation for more information about the databases cited [HERE](https://eukulele.readthedocs.io/en/latest/#)

 Another alternative to `EUKulele` is `CAT` program. `CAT` works by taking as input the assembly fasta file.

 As `CAT` is a pipeline itself, it uses `Prodigal` to call the orf, `DIAMOND` for the allignment to a reference database.

-The database can be generate with the option `--cat_db_generate` or you can provide a `CAT_Prepare` database that you can download from `CAT` [website](). check the also the [options]() documentation to learn how to configure `CAT`properly.
+The database can be generate with the option `--cat_db_generate` or you can provide a `CAT_Prepare` database that you can download from `CAT` [website](https://tbb.bio.uu.nl/bastiaan/CAT_prepare/).
+Check the also the [options]() documentation to learn how to configure `CAT`properly.

-> Please, check the `CAT` documentation for more information about the database cited [HERE]()
+> Please, check the `CAT` documentation for more information about the database cited [HERE](https://github.com/dutilh/CAT)

 ## Functional annotation options